cjacker/opensource-toolchain-8051/README.md

 By the way, there are a lot of USB Debug Adapter clones you can buy, The official UDA does **NOT** provide 3.3v voltage output, but some clones called 'U-EC6' provide 3.3v voltage output.

-As I verified, the [official EC6 USB debug adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) and other clones (no matter U-EC3 or U-EC6) works very well. if you encounter any issue, please try to reset the firmware with official [USB Reset Utility](https://www.silabs.com/documents/login/software/USB_Reset_Utility.zip).
+As I verified, the ToolStick debugger, [official EC6 USB debug adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) and other clones (no matter U-EC3 or U-EC6) works very well. if you encounter any issue, please try to reset the firmware with official [USB Reset Utility](https://www.silabs.com/documents/login/software/USB_Reset_Utility.zip).

 There is different version of 'USB Reset Utility':
 ```